Thursday, November 21, 2024

 The output of the query shows the classification information

 There’s no denying that the most critical part of any organization is its data.
-There can be many users who might have permission to manipulate data, and it is extremely important that all confidential and restricted data not be edited by unauthorized users.
+There can be many users who might have permission to manipulate data, and it’s extremely important that all confidential and restricted data not be edited by unauthorized users.

 Applying the ADD SENSITIVITY CLASSIFICATION command, you can quickly and easily detect the most vulnerable data and classify it.
 After that, the classification state is added to the audit log, which helps monitor access to sensitive data for compliance and auditing purposes.

-Keeping up with the latest changes introduced in SQL Server 2019, the Devart team is delighted to announce the release of new SQL Complete v6.6.
+The Devart team is committed to keeping up with the latest changes in SQL Server, so the support for the new command was added to SQL Complete with the v6.6 release.
 The tool is a superior solution for SQL database development, management, and administration with great auto-completion functionality.
-Among other beneficial updates of its new version is the support for the ADD SENSITIVITY CLASSIFICATION command.
-Let’s have an overview of how the new feature works in SQL Complete.
+The support for the ADD SENSITIVITY CLASSIFICATION command is one of its beneficial updates.
+Let’s overview how the new feature works in SQL Server Management Studio (SSMS) with SQL Complete.

-SQL Complete 6.6 enables you to easily classify database columns by prompting sensitivity labels that show the vulnerability of the data in the database column.
-With the tool’s suggestions, you can quickly and effortlessly tag columns according to the data sensitivity level.
+SQL Complete 6.6 (and later versions) enables you to easily classify database columns according to the data sensitivity level by prompting sensitivity labels that show the vulnerability of data in the database column.

-Aside from the sensitivity label, a column may have another attribute – Information Type, which provides additional granularity to the type of data stored in the database column.
-Again, quick and comprehensive prompts by SQL Complete 6.6 significantly facilitate data classification.
+Aside from the sensitivity label, a column can have another attribute—Information Type, which provides additional granularity to the type of data stored in the database column.
+Again, quick and comprehensive prompts by SQL Complete significantly facilitate data classification.

 Sensitive data classification using SQL Complete v6.6